 "My brother (cousin in Western culture) died of clinical complications of a pulmonary embolism, and this had been foreseen and forbidden by the family's spirits".

 During this first U.S. visit in 2001, Fradreck and his brother, Sam, were artists-in-residence at Grinnell College, Iowa, and then Williams College, Massachusetts. in 2003, 2004 and 2005, Fradreck performed and taught at the Zimbabwe Music Festival in the US, as well as giving performances and workshops in California through MBIRA.
 During a brief 2012 US visit with brother Samuel, organized by the Kutsinhira Center in Oregon, he performed and taught at the Zimbabwe Music Festival and the University of Michigan.
+In 2014, Mujuru toured the entire US with Erica Azim.

 In 2003, Mujuru played background mbira music for a Zimbabwean television program called "Chinamato Chevatema" (The prayer of the Black man), which looked at ways Zimbabweans prayed before the coming of the white man.